-The following courses assume the completion of the 36 semester hours required for the Master of Science in Information Systems Engineering and Management.
-Each course listed represents a three-semester hour value.
-Details about each of the Milestones listed can be found in the PhD Guidebook on MyHU.
+The following courses comprise the 36-48 semester hours required for the Ph.D. in Information Systems Engineering and Management.
+The semester hour value of each course appears in parentheses ().
+Details about Milestones can be found in the PhD Guidebook on the Records and Registration SharePoint Site.